KezzieCodes/KezzieCodes/README.md

 - 👋 Hi, I’m @KezzieCodes
 - 👀 I’m interested in ... a LOT of things.
 I have a lot of hobbies.
 This is my new one 👀
-- 🌱 I’m currently learning to be a technical product owner
+- 🌱 I’m currently learning to be an AI Product Manager
 - 💞️ I’m looking to collaborate on app creation for mobile and web
-- 📫 How to reach me -> kerrynbeyl@gmail.com
+- 📫 How to reach me -> kerryntiddy@gmail.com

 <!---
 KezzieCodes/KezzieCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.